 - The Power switch if just pressed momentarily while turned on does NOT switch off.
 Can be useful of accidentally knocked while using the unit.

-- They say NEW COSM Amps... and emphasise 'vintage' within the manual.
+- Roland say NEW COSM Amps... and emphasize 'vintage' within the manual.

 GT-100 Accel Pedal